-The 2018 Phase 1 Parks Master Plan replaces the 2007 Phase 1 Parks Master Plan and subsequent amendments, the most recent in 2015.
-The 2018 Master Plan lays out the network of neighborhood and community parks, trails, and paseos within the River Islands master planned community.
-In addition to parks and open spaces that offer varying scales and levels of passive and active recreation, the Master Plan highlights the relationship between the community and the San Joaquin River by providing opportunities for water-oriented, outdoor living and recreation.
+The River Islands Phase 2 Parks Master Plan lays out the network of pocket, neighborhood and community parks, trails, and paseos within the River Islands master planned community.
+In addition to parks and open spaces that offer varying scales and levels of passive and active recreation, the Master Plan highlights the relationship between the community and the San Joaquin River by providing opportunites for water-oriented, outdoor living and recreation.